metapolator/metapolator/next/docs/architecture.md

 ├── (node_modules)              create by npm 'install' using package.json
 ├── package.json                dependencies for the server/development
 ├── README.md                   Project overview
-├── runtest.sh                  unittests using nodeJS
+├── runtest.sh                  unit-tests using nodeJS
 └── serve.sh                    simple server for development
 ```

 AngularJS integration
 ---------------------
-For modelling the AngularJS part I followed some recomendation on the web
+For modeling the AngularJS part I followed some recommendation on the web
-particular influencial was:
+particular influential was:
 [An AngularJS Style Guide for Closure Users at Google](https://google-styleguide.googlecode.com/svn/trunk/angularjs-google-style.html)
 except that we use RequireJS for module loading and hence have some differences
 stemming from that.

 A first draft of the directory structure follows.
 However, this is just
-a mockup yet, to test the concept and to explain the design:
+a mock-up yet, to test the concept and to explain the design:

 ```
 .